-Since 1999, the Denali Education Center has been using unique wilderness experiences to improve the mental health and quality of life for Alaskan youth and adults suffering from mental illness, behavioral challenges, and developmental disabilities.
+Since 1999, the Denali Education Center has been using unique wilderness experiences to improve the mental health and quality of life for Alaskan youth and adults living with physical disability, behavioral challenges, and developmental disabilities.
 We partner with social service agencies to reach Alaskans who will most benefit from our W.I.L.D. program.

 W.I.L.D. is supported by the Maureen Sims Memorial Endowment.
 Maureen was a board member who helped to establish the W.I.L.D. about Denali program and championed its success.
 The endowment currently provides scholarships to W.I.L.D. participants via agency recommendation.
 Denali Education Center is committed to growing the endowment so dividends can be used to sustain the program far into the future.
 To learn more and how to contribute, visit the Maureen Sims Memorial Endowment webpage.

 W.I.L.D. is also generously supported by the following businesses and organizations:

 - Old Sourdough Studio